Ghost Hunting, Spotswood, N.J.

 2. Set your camera to manual mode.

-6. Set your shutter speed to about 5 seconds to start.
-You will again adjust according to how much light you have available.
+6. To start, set your shutter speed to about 5 seconds.
+Then, again, adjust according to the light you have available.

-EMF Meters: Measure fluctuations in electromagnet fields (or EM fields).
+Measure fluctuations in electromagnet fields (or EM fields).
 These fields directly result from electrical appliances in a home, cell phones, power lines outside, and even solar activity and weather fluctuations.
-Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields in their attempt to manifest themselves or interact with our world.
+Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields to manifest themselves or interact with our world.
 When your meter goes off, do a long exposure on your tripod.

 Now you are set.
 If you do not have enough light or your camera will not focus, take a flashlight and light up a single subject in the picture.
 (Don’t blast light all over; you will disturb who it is you are there to find.)
 Put the focus point where the camera will focus on the area you have lit up.
 When you see the camera has obtained focus and the two-second timer starts, turn your flashlight off quickly before the exposure begins.
 The camera will now take the shot.
 Set your camera to manual focus without touching the focus ring.
 Take several pictures without moving your camera.
 You will have to refocus the same way every time you do different shots.